overturetool/overturetool.github.io/_netmeetings/Net-Meeting-89.md

 ## Overture Language Board Status

-The request for clarification on constructors declared static has been agreed and the LRM will be updated soon.
+The request for clarification on constructors being declared static has been agreed and the LRM will be updated soon.

 Regarding RM #27 the LB has discussed a solution to simply allow operation calls in pre-post and generate run-time errors if the state is modified.

-In addition Nick has made a "hack" version as a short term solution to the problem, but perhaps we can discuss this in the Overture status (e.g. how to release it, how to branch it)
+In addition Nick has made a "hack" version as a short term solution to the problem.
+Nick will push his work to a branch and we'll then set up a build job for it.

-(in other LB news I'm updating the OCP to mention Requests for Clarificaiton explicitly)
+Finally KP is updating the community process to mention Requests for Clarificaiton explicitly so we have a workflow for these.

 ## Status of VDMTools Development